 How To Select A Pulsed Laser:

-Welcome to our ‘How To Select A Pulsed Laser’ page.
-This page is designed to help you down-select to an appropriate range of Pulsed Laser options, based on your unique requirements, by explaining how we define and organize our vast product portfolio, and how you can use our filters and product table to quickly find viable options to suite your needs.
+Welcome to our ‘How To Select A Pulsed Laser’ page, designed to help you down-select to an appropriate range of Pulsed Laser options, based on your unique requirements.
+In short, we explain how we define and organize our vast product portfolio, and how you can use our filters and product table to quickly find viable options to suite your needs.

 If you would like some assistance:

-RPMC Lasers offers a wide selection of Pulsed Lasers, including Diode-Pumped Solid-State (DPSS) Lasers, Fiber Lasers, Flashlamp Lasers, Ultrafast Lasers, Microlasers/Microchip Lasers, Tunable Lasers, MIL-SPEC Lasers, and Micromachining Systems, often with custom options, as well as completely Custom Lasers, utilizing pulse generation techniques like Q-Switching and Mode-Locking.
+RPMC Lasers offers a wide selection of Pulsed Lasers, for example: Diode-Pumped Solid-State (DPSS) Lasers, Fiber Lasers, Flashlamp Lasers, Ultrafast Lasers, Microlasers/Microchip Lasers, Tunable Lasers, MIL-SPEC Lasers, and Micromachining Systems.
+Furthermore, our Pulsed Laser products often allow for custom options, and we even offer completely Custom Lasers, utilizing pulse generation techniques like Q-Switching and Mode-Locking.

 Pulse Width Selection:

 If you need a pulsed laser, a good starting point would be filtering for Pulse Width.
-Here we will explain our Pulse Width categories, how we define the differences, and we provide some examples of typical Pulsed Laser applications, per category.
+Here we will explain our Pulse Width categories and how we define the differences.
+Finally, we provide some examples of typical Pulsed Laser applications, per category.

 Femtosecond (fs) Lasers – in the Ultrafast Laser category – generate incredibly high peak pulse powers, extremely short pulse widths, and allow for what is known as ‘Cold Ablation.’
-Cold ablation allows for material to be removed without heating the residual matter, and therefore, produces minimal heat affected zones (HAZ), splatter, or significant recast, and typically eliminates the need for post processing.
-The high peak power and short pulse width of Femtosecond Lasers is ideal for a wide range of applications, especially for Non-Linear Spectroscopy, Two-Photon/Multi-Photon Microscopy, Second Harmonic Generation (SHG), and Micromachining of many materials, including metals, ceramics, polymers, composites, coatings, glass, plastics, diamonds, and PET.
-In general, on a watt-to-watt basis, quality, material penetration depth, and throughput increase as the pulse duration decreases.
-Material to wavelength dependency is lower at these shorter pulse durations.
+In short, cold ablation allows for material to be removed without heating the residual matter.
+Therefore, these lasers produce minimal heat affected zones (HAZ), splatter, or significant recast, and typically eliminates the need for post processing.
+Furthermore, the high peak power and short pulse width of Femtosecond Lasers is ideal for a wide range of applications.
+For example, especially for Non-Linear Spectroscopy, Two-Photon/Multi-Photon Microscopy, Second Harmonic Generation (SHG), and Micromachining of many materials, including metals, ceramics, polymers, composites, coatings, glass, plastics, diamonds, and PET.
+In short, on a watt-to-watt basis, quality, material penetration depth, and throughput increase as the pulse duration decreases.
+Finally, material to wavelength dependency is lower at these shorter pulse durations.